Joseph ben Hayyim Jabez

 Jabez was an opponent of philosophy.
-For him the truth of the Jewish religion is demonstrated by the miracles recorded in the Bible.
-He criticizes the thirteen articles of faith of Maimonides, the six of Hasdai Crescas, and the three of Albo.
-According to him, only the following three, alluded to in the verse "I am that I am" (Ex. iii.
-14), are the fundamental principles of Judaism:
+For him, the truth of religion is demonstrated by the miracles recorded in the Hebrew Bible.
+He criticizes the thirteen articles of faith of Maimonides, the six of Hasdai Crescas, and the three of Joseph Albo.
+According to him, only the following three, alluded to in the verse about "I Am that I Am" in the narrative of the burning bush in the Book of Exodus, are the fundamental principles of Judaism: